fonnesbeck/Bios8366/lectures.md

 ---

-†*Note that on 10/1 class will be held in RLH 431* ‡*Note that on 9/5 and 11/14 class will be held in RLH 407D*
+†*Note that on 10/1 class will be held in RLH 431* ‡*Note that on 9/5 class will be held in RLH 407D*